nautechsystems/nautilus_trader/docs/integrations/tardis.md

 | `ticks` - number of ticks | `TICK`                      |
 | `vol` - volume size       | `VOLUME`                    |

-## Running Tardis Machine replays
+## Running Tardis Machine historical replays

+The [Tardis Machine Server](https://docs.tardis.dev/api/tardis-machine) is a locally runnable server with built-in data caching, providing both tick-level historical and consolidated real-time cryptocurrency market data through HTTP and WebSocket APIs.

-You can perform end-to-end [Tardis Machine](https://docs.tardis.dev/api/tardis-machine) replays, outputting data in Nautilus format Parquet, using either Python or Rust.
-Since the function is implemented in Rust, performance remains consistent whether you run it from Python or Rust, allowing you to choose based on your preferred workflow.
+You can perform complete Tardis Machine WebSocket replays of historical data and output the results in Nautilus Parquet format, using either Python or Rust.
+Since the function is implemented in Rust, performance is consistent whether run from Python or Rust, letting you choose based on your preferred workflow.

-The `run_tardis_machine_replay` data pipeline function utilizes a specified [configuration](#configuration) to execute the following steps:
+The end-to-end `run_tardis_machine_replay` data pipeline function utilizes a specified [configuration](#configuration) to execute the following steps:

-- Connect to the Tardis Machine WebSocket server.
+- Connect to the Tardis Machine server.
+- Request and parse all necessary instrument definitions from the [Tardis instruments metadata](https://docs.tardis.dev/api/instruments-metadata-api) HTTP API.
-- Stream all requested instruments and data types for the specified time ranges.
+- Stream all requested instruments and data types for the specified time ranges from the Tardis Machine server.
 - For each instrument, data type and date (UTC), generate a `.parquet` file in the Nautilus format.
-- Disconnect from the Tardis Marchine WebSocket server, and terminate the program.
+- Disconnect from the Tardis Marchine server, and terminate the program.

 This process is optimized for direct output to a Nautilus Parquet data catalog.
 Ensure that the `NAUTILUS_CATALOG_PATH` environment variable is set to the root `/catalog/` directory.